“how we create is what we create.”

 Originally born in Bali, Indonesia, Dewi migrated to Vancouver, Unceded Coast Salish Territory when she was 10 years old.
 She is currently based in Los Angeles, Tongva Land.
 As an immigrant and former young single mother with working-class roots, her life and work are guided by her core values: self-determination, collaboration, and attention to the peripheral.

-She writes to be of service to the planet and to future generations.
+She writes to be of service to Mother Earth and future generations.

 INTERVIEWS